← Blog

 Hiring Guide·May 2026

-The local AI services market in Greater Vancouver is active but uneven.
+The local AI services market across North America is active but uneven.
 Some practitioners are excellent.
 Some overpromise.
 Here's how to tell the difference and what a good engagement looks like.

 Hiring an AI consultant is newer than hiring a web developer or accountant.
 There's no standard credential, no regulated pricing, and a wide range of what people mean when they call themselves an "AI specialist."
 Here's how to navigate it.